ctsit/redcap_chart_field/README.md

 This section will walk you through a chart field setup with Piping using Chart.js library.

 ### Chart source data
 The data below represent the source of our chart.
-Obs.: in this example, the field keys are set as `data_1`, `data_2`, etc.
+Obs.: in this example, the field keys are set as `data_1`, `data_2`, etc (that will be important for Piping later on).

 ![Chartist source data](img/chart_source_data.png)